JIAR-CAP/intro-to-github/README.md

 ### GitHub

-1. Create a repo (mostly covered, but more detail)
+1. Fork playground repo
 2. Open an issue
 3. Create a pull request (PR) from a local branch
-4. Fork a repo
+4. Fork main repo
-5. Create a pull request from a fork
+5. Create a pull request from the fork

 Future topics: GH Actions, GH Pages, ???

 ## Git

 ### What is Git?

 ### Basic CLI commands